NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![pfBlockerNG Alerts](images/pfSense_pfBlockerNG1.png)

 pfBlockerNG runs on pfSense as a dedicated IP reputation and GeoIP blocking layer.
 It pulls from multiple real-world threat intelligence feeds and blocks malicious IPs at the firewall level before they ever reach the network.
-It also has selected countries blocked entirely via GeoIP, adding a layer of protection that operates independently from Pi-hole.
+GeoIP enforcement is powered by the **MaxMind GeoLite2** database, which pfBlockerNG uses to resolve IP addresses to countries and apply regional blocks.
+Selected countries are blocked entirely at the firewall level, adding a layer of protection that operates independently from Pi-hole.

 Pi-hole handles DNS-based blocking while pfBlockerNG handles IP and GeoIP-based blocking.
 The two run alongside each other so anything Pi-hole misses at the DNS layer, pfBlockerNG can catch at the network layer.